The Sandlot (franchise): The Sandlot: Heading Home (2007)

 Tommy "Santa" Santorelli is a Major League Baseball star for the Los Angeles Dodgers, whose hot streak and impressive stats have caused an increase in his egotistical nature.
 During a game, Tommy steps up to the plate intending to hit another home run.
 Instead, a speeding fastball beams him in the head, knocking him out.
 Waking up, Tommy finds that his conscious-self has inexplicably been transported back in time to 1976 in his preadolescent age, when he first discovered his love for baseball with his friends and coaches (Benny and Squints) at The Sandlot.
 Re-living his early memories of the sport, causes a change within him and reminds him of why he loves the game.

 Future

 In 2018, a prequel film was revealed to be in development.
 David Mickey Evans serves as co-writer with Austin Reynolds.
 The plot takes place in the 1950s.
 Colin Greten and Daria Cercek will serve as producers for the project.

 Television

 In April 2019, a sequel television series was announced to be in development as a Disney+ exclusive streaming show.
-David Mickey Evans will serve as creator, screenwriter, executive producer, and showrunner for the series.
-Each of the original cast members are confirmed to reprise their roles from the first film.
-The series takes place during the 1980s with each of the original characters, now in their 30's, coaching their collective children.
+David Mickey Evans was set to serve as creator, screenwriter, executive producer, and showrunner for the series.
+Each of the original cast members was confirmed to reprise their roles from the first film.
+The series was going to take place during the 1980s with each of the original characters, now in their 30's, coaching their collective children.
+In November 2023, the series was cancelled due to the lengthy SAG-AFTRA strike.